 Our doctors prefer a holistic approach to dry eye care.
 We provide a detailed analysis of your overall tear production and quality of tears.
 We then take a look at the health of your tear glands to make check for signs of inflammation or damage.
-After assessing this detailed imaging, we provide a comprehensive treatment plan that includes vitamins, cornea assessments, medical treatments, dietary adjustments, and home remedies.
+After assessing the detailed imaging, we provide a comprehensive treatment plan that includes vitamins, cornea assessments, medical treatments, dietary adjustments, and home remedies.

 Dry eye can often have several causes and may be complex.
 We work with several diabetics, rheumatologists, and primary care providers who refer patients to our high technology Dry Eye Center.

 Dry Eye Syndrome

 Dry eye syndrome refers to a breakdown in the quantity or quality of tears to moisten, cleanse and protect the eyes.
 This is significant because, with each blink, tears protect the surface of the eye, washing away dust and microorganisms.
 When this protective coating dries up, the eyes may feel “gritty” or burn and can be more sensitive to light.
 In extreme cases, vision can be blurred.

 Blepharitis is a general term for an inflammation of the eyelid and eyelashes.
 It is among the most common and stubborn eye conditions usually resulting from poor eyelid hygiene, a low-grade bacterial infection (usually staphylococcal), an allergic reaction and/or abnormalities in the oil glands.